2040 Comprehensive Plan

-The Comprehensive Plan also includes adopted Small Area Plan and District Plan summaries (which are included in the Neighborhood Plans page), the Mississippi River Corridor Plan (2002), Central Corridor Development Strategy (2007), Downtown Development Strategy (2003), Great River Passage Plan (2013), and Saint Paul Bicycle Plan (2015).
+The Comprehensive Plan also includes numerous addenda: the citywide Bicycle Plan (2015), the Pedestrian Plan (2019), the Mississippi River Corridor Plan (2002), the Central Corridor Development Strategy (2007), the Downtown Development Strategy (2003), and the Great River Passage Plan (2013).

 The City's five-year Consolidated Plan is the document submitted to the U.S. Department of Housing and Urban Development (HUD) that serves as the planning guide for entitlements funded under the Community Planning and Development (CPD) formula to include grant programs.
 The grant programs are: